My shopping cart

 After getting a business established, he started getting back to his roots and his love of fishing.
 In the late 90’s, Chris bought an old 1973 32’ Luhrs and pulled it out of the water to do a small restoration on it.
 That turned into a much larger project and ended up lasting 5 years, with almost a complete restoration of every component on the boat.
 Also, in the late 90’s, Chris was invited on a trip to Loreto, Baja California and that would change his life forever.
 The fishing there was amazing and reminded him of his childhood days when he would fish with his grandfather.

-Over the years, Chris’s competitive nature has seen him compete in many fishing tournaments with many top 3 finishes as well as several wins.
-Loreto, who some call the Dorado capital of the world, hosted a charity Dorado tournament called Fishin for the Mission that started around 1990.
-Each year the tournament prizes were donated by photographer and now Fishing TV host Bill Boyce while all of the proceeds were donated to the Mission and town of Loreto.
-Chris would continue to fish in Loreto several times a year including most of the Fishin for the Mission tournaments as a way to help out and give back to the community.
+Over the years, Chris’s competitive nature has seen him compete in many fishing tournaments, with many top 3 finishes and wins.
+Loreto, who some call the Dorado capital of the world, hosted a charity Dorado tournament called 'Fishin for the Mission' that started around 1990.
+Each year, the tournament prizes were donated by Bill Boyce, while all of the proceeds were donated to the Mission and town of Loreto.
+Chris would continue to fish in Loreto several times a year, including most of the 'Fishin for the Mission' tournaments as a way to help out and give back to the community.

-You can follow his adventures on his personal Instagram page @Reel_Time which is the name of his Luhrs and for more information about Fishin for the Mission, there is a Facebook Group you can join at https://www.facebook.com/groups/1574199182874541/
+For more information about 'Fishin for the Mission', there is a Facebook Group you can join at https://www.facebook.com/groups/1574199182874541/